timofeysie/drf-two/README.md

     ...
 ```

-The rest framework  come with a set of commonly used permissions such as:
+The rest framework comes with a set of commonly used permissions such as:

 - AllowAny
 - IsAuthenticated